kunstmusik/blue-manual/docs/users/gettingStarted/primaryEditors/blueLive.md

 BlueLive toolbar in the main application.

-Once you have configured what devices to use with Blue, return to the main program and enable MIDI input using the \"MIDI Input\" button, then start BlueLive.
+Once you have configured what devices to use with Blue, return to the main program and enable MIDI input using the "MIDI Input" button, then start BlueLive.
 At this point, when MIDI notes are played, Blue will take the incoming note data, map it according to the values configured in the MIDI Input Panel window (available from the Windows Menu), and